 The purpose of the visit is to assess jointly with you what facilities may be required, such as:

 The University is currently required by the relevant professional and statutory bodies to consider the fitness of applicants who wish to study for vocational careers such as teaching or in the National Health Service.
-This applies to qualifications in teacher training, social work, midwifery, nursing, physiotherapy and radiography.
+This applies to qualifications in teacher training, social work, midwifery and nursing.

 A decision regarding eligibility will be reached following an occupational health assessment.